2.1.5. Sigflow engine

 `Messages`

-tab.The Kibana database is filtered with the filters:network.flow_id : unique ID of the flow selected
+tab (1).The Kibana database is filtered with the filters:network.flow_id: unique ID of the flow selected

 event.module: sigflow_alert

-This page displays all alerts detected by Sigflow in this network flow (whatever the IP adresses or the direction). - Click on the toggle icon on the left of the alert.The
+This page displays all alerts detected by Sigflow in this network flow (whatever the IP addresses or the direction). - Click on the toggle icon on the left of the alert (2).The

 `Expanded document`

-window is displayed.The detailed information of this alert can be viewed in table or json format.Note
+window (3) is displayed.The detailed information of this alert can be viewed in table or json format (see the Events of type "alert").The displayed counters are given in the Engine log data structure appendix.Note

 The Kibana UI can also be accessed without any filters via the